Main Menu » Tissues » Connective » Bone » As a Tissue » As a tissue 15

 This cross section through a developing bone shows both lamellar and woven bone.
 The central portion is composed of circular osteons mixed with areas of woven bone.
-The bone at the edges is formed by flattened lamellae that cover the outer surface of the bone (right) and lining the marrow cavity (left).
-The marrow cavity, containing a small portion of red marrow, is visible to the far left.
-The marrow cavity is lined by an endosteum.
+The bone is increasing in diameter by the addition of flattened lamellae on either side of this central region.
+The marrow cavity, visible to the far left, is lined by endosteum and contains red marrow.
 Lamellae are difficult to distinguish in this decalcified bone tissue.
 200x

 Osteocytes >